 Remove blocking buffer.
 Wash once with PBS (sc-24946) with 0.02% azide.
 Damp strip wells or plates are usually stable in resealable plastic storage bags for 4 weeks at 4° C. Before using, remove excess liquid.

 Add test antibody samples and controls at 50 µl/well diluted in blocking buffer.
 Antibodies may be serially diluted for determining titer or diluted to previously determined working concentration for screening assays or antigen quantitation.
 Incubate 1 hour at room temperature.

 Wash plates three times with PBS containing 0.05% Tween-20 (sc-29113), removing excess liquid as above.

-- Add 50 µl/well of alkaline phosphatase conjugated secondary antibody (Monoclonal Secondary Antibodies) diluted to 1:100–1:1000 in blocking buffer.
-Optimal antibody concentration is determined by titration.
+Add 50 µl/well of alkaline phosphatase conjugated secondary antibody at an appropriate dilution in blocking buffer.
+Optimal secondary antibody concentration is determined by titration.
 Incubate 1 hour at room temperature.

 Remove liquid in wells.
 Wash three times with PBS containing 0.05% Tween-20 and slap plate dry.